Sign up for our next LinkedIn Live to discover how to shift your focus from a compliance-first to a learner-first approach!

 Why soft skills should be considered power skills

-The problem with the traditional way of looking at “soft vs hard skills” is that it tends to lead to soft skills being undervalued for the more tangible hard skills.
 In fact, if you spend time investing in yourself and how you interact and communicate with others you actually power up all your skills.
 Essentially, without soft skills, hard skills will only get you so far.
-They’re power skills because they provide you with the boost you need to create a more rounded skill set for yourself.
+They’re power skills because they provide you with the boost you need to create a well-rounded skill set for yourself.

-Because of this, employers should focus on hiring for power skills, as they are more evergreen than hard skills, and the effort involved in developing them can be testament to the character of the individual being hired.
 The trick is being able to spot an individual’s power skill potential, too.
 As skills change more and more over time, power skills like communication, flexible thinking, and other leadership skills will always be invaluable to any organisation.

 How to improve the power skills in your organisation

-Despite them being hard to work on, it’s not impossible to cultivate your organisation’s power skills.
+Despite being hard to work on, it’s not impossible to cultivate your organisation’s power skills.
 There are some core steps to take to take your team’s power skills to the next level:

 • Identify what power skills you are weakest in